jacmoe/jacmoes-content/blog/2017/november/a-lean-facelift.md

 Armed with that, I managed to get rid of 95 % of my Sass code, simply because it works beautifully out of the box.

-It features a grid, inspired by Bootstrap, sensible typography, buttons, and has a few tricks up the sleeve, like extra support articles/landing pages and other things that people who write content oriented websites would want.
+It features a grid, inspired by Bootstrap, sensible typography, buttons, and has a few tricks up the sleeve, like extra support for articles/landing pages and other things that people who write content oriented websites would want.

 It does not feature anything else, though, so it is very, very lean.